-HIPAA Privacy and Security Document Disposal Professional, Efficient, Confidential, & Servicing All of Arizona Nursing Homes and Hospitals must follow the set guidelines for the disposal of Medical Records.
-Each of these companies must hire an adequate shredding company to shred their medical records.
-A-1 shredding will gladly provide one with a quote to properly dispose of their medical records.
+HIPAA privacy and secure document disposal is professional, efficient, confidential, and available to companies throughout Arizona.
+Nursing homes and hospitals must follow the set guidelines for the disposal of medical records, and must therefore hire an adequate shredding company to shred their medical records.
+A-1 Shredding will gladly provide any company with a free quote for the proper disposal of old or outdated medical records.

-Our services aren’t free, because we guarantee the HIPAA compliance privacy will be met.
-As you’ll see nursing homes, hospitals, and medical facilities are required to dissolve of these items by either shredding or burning to ensure the HIPAA requirement has been satisfied.
+Our services aren’t free, and that’s because we guarantee the HIPAA compliance privacy requirements will be met.
+As you’ll see, nursing homes, hospitals, and medical facilities are required to dispose of these items by either shredding or burning to ensure the HIPAA requirement has been satisfied.

-The US Department of Health and Safety has requirements that must be met when it comes to keeping the safety of one’s identity.
+The US Department of Health and Safety has requirements that must be met when it comes to protecting the safety of one’s identity and personally identifiable information (PII).
 As mentioned in the Office for Civil Rights, covered entities must implement reasonable safeguards to limit incidental, and avoid prohibited, uses and disclosures of Medical Records PHI, including in connection with the disposal of such information.

 In addition, the Medical HIPAA Security Rule requires that covered entities implement policies and procedures to address the final disposition of electronic Medical Records PHI and/or the hardware or electronic media on which it is stored, as well as to implement procedures for removal of electronic PHI from electronic media before the media are made available for re-use.
 Further, covered entities must ensure that their workforce members receive training on and follow the disposal policies and procedures of the covered entity, as necessary and appropriate for each workforce member.